boylesoftware/x2node-validators/README.md

 }
 ```

 The `name` is reported as missing value, because the validators module automatically adds certain validators to the properties based on their basic definition type.
-For example, all non-optional properties get a `required` standard validator responsible for missing value error and described further in this manual.
-Also, all properties get a validator that ensured the correct value type and format, so the `email` property gets the error message in the above example.
+For example, all non-optional properties get a `required` standard validator responsible for missing value error and described below.
+Also, all properties get a validator that ensures the correct value type and format, so the `email` property gets the error message in the above example.

 ## Collection Element Validators